If you are a webmaster, this is the stuff of nightmares:

 Try this fix: As with points #2 and #4, identify 404s and redirect or remove them from the Google index.

 Improving site speed is one of the simplest and most effective ways to quickly improve traffic — and conversions.
 When Google experimented with increasing per-page search results from 10 to 30, the new format increased load time by just half a second.
 The result?
 A 20% drop in traffic.
 Nearly 50% of users will drop a website that doesn’t load in three seconds or less.

 Try this fix: Use Google’s PageSpeed Insight tools to analyze and optimize.
 It’s as simple as typing in your website’s URL, like this example from Single Grain:

 10) Mobile/Responsive Traffic

-By 2017, 58% of Internet traffic will be mobile.
-If you haven't implemented responsive web design, which makes your website look great and load fast on any device, you're going to experience larger and larger drops in traffic.
+By the end of the year, 58% of Internet traffic will be mobile.
+If you haven’t implemented responsive web design, which makes your website look great and load fast on any device, you’re going to experience larger and larger drops in traffic.
 Both your visitors and Google prefer this format, so if you haven’t already made your website mobile, do it now to see if you can get your traffic back up.

 Try this fix: Use Google AMP to improve your mobile pages and make sure your site is responsive.

 If a page is no longer relevant, use a 301 redirect to point it to a page that is.
 For example, if your website no longer sells red v-neck T-shirts, point your old red v-neck T-shirt page to the main T-shirt page.
 Do not, however, redirect an old page to your site’s home page.
 You want to stay as categorical as possible and maintain relevancy, otherwise you are negatively impacting the user experience which will have negative results.